None

 |

 Who can provide abortion servicesRelated documents:NurseNot specified Midwife/nurse-midwifeNot specified Doctor (specialty not specified)Not specified Specialist doctor, including OB/GYNNot specified Other (if applicable)Medical practitioner – for terminations for not more than 8 weeks duration.
 Authorised medical practitioner – for terminations of more than 8 weeks duration.
 An ‘authorised medical practitioner’ is “any person registered as a duly qualified medical practitioner under the Medical Practitioners Act 1991 and, being either a specialist in obstetrics and gynaecology with such experience as may be prescribed or a medical practitioner authorised in accordance with regulations made under section 16 to perform medical termination of pregnancy”.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Subject to gestational age and method, abortion care can be safely provided by any properly trained health-care provider, including specialist doctors, non-specialist doctors; associate and advanced associate clinicians; midwives; and nurses.
-Health Worker Roles in Safe Abortion Care, p 33- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+The Abortion Care Guideline recommends against regulation on who can provide and manage abortion that is inconsistent with WHO guidance.
+Abortion Care Guideline § 3.3.8.

 |

 ![]() Extra facility/provider requirements for delivery of abortion servicesReferral linkages to a higher-level facilityNot specified Availability of a specialist doctor, including OB/GYNNot specified Institutions wishing to be approved to provide abortion services post 8 weeks must provide information on their staff and equipment though no particular requirements are specified.
 Minimum number of bedsNot specified Institutions wishing to be approved to provide abortion services post 8 weeks must provide information on their staff and equipment though no particular requirements are specified.
-Other (if applicable)WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Abortion facilities within both the public and private sectors should be available at all levels of the health system, with appropriate referral mechanisms between facilities.
-Safe Abortion Guidelines, § 3.3.1.
+Other (if applicable)WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+There is no single recommended approach to providing abortion services.
+The choice of specific health worker(s) (from among the recommended options) or management by the individual themself, and the location of service provision (from among recommended options) will depend on the values and preferences of the woman, girl or other pregnant person, available resources, and the national and local context.
+A plurality of service-delivery approaches can co-exist within any given context.
+Given that service-delivery approaches can be diverse, it is important to ensure that for the individual seeking care, the range of service-delivery options taken together will provide access to scientifically accurate, understandable information at all stages; access to quality-assured medicines (including those for pain management); back-up referral support if desired or needed; linkages to an appropriate choice of contraceptive services for those who want post-abortion contraception.
+Best Practice Statement 49 on service delivery.
+Abortion Care Guideline § 3.6.1.

 |